We are now accepting applications for this coming 2022-2023 school year. Starting September 2022, the Space Availability is:

-- For school-age children, ages 5 to 6 years old, and grades K-1, we have seven spaces available.
+- For school-age children, ages 5 to 7 years old, and grades K-2, we have seven spaces available.

-For now, there is a waiting list for our Preschool age groups.
-We will be posting more availability once the pre-registration is complete by August 3rd for currently enrolled families.
+We will be posting more availability once the pre-registration is completed by April 2022 for our currently enrolled families.

-Please give us a call to reserve a virtual tour of our lovely center in Vienna!
+Please give us a call to reserve an in-person tour of our lovely center in Vienna!

 Programs Objectives for Children at our Child Care Centre in Virginia